beakerbrowser/webdb/README.md

    - `recordUrl` String.
    - `table` WebDBTable.

-Lists all files on the given URL which match the file pattern.
+Lists all files on the given URL which match the table's file pattern.

 ### name